 Of course, saving the old website structure seems like the obvious thing to do.
 It’s easiest this way.
 But more often than not, there is a need to implement some changes in your website structure.
 Obviously, you want your shiny new website to be fully compliant with Google requirements.
 Among many other factors, this means an SEO-friendly website structure.
 If your current structure is illegible, deficient or doesn’t fit your new business – it has to be adjusted.
 And all the content along with it.

-The website migration process usually also means creating a redirections map.
+The website migration process usually also means creating a redirections map (especially if we are dealing with an extensive e-commerce).
 Such a map, when it comes to web migration, is usually made with so-called 301 redirects.
 Thanks to these redirects, when a user opens an old link, the website immediately sends a message to that user’s internet browser and points them to the new version of that link (or another page of your choice).
 It happens automatically; the user doesn’t have to do anything.
 After all, no one wants to hit a wall saying, “something went wrong, there’s nothing here”, right?

 Such a list of redirects should comprise several elements: